JKutt/transformers_segmentation/courses/deepMag/report/document.md

         :param Z: the susceptibilites of model layer Z
         :type Z: Tensor

-        Note:
-        I is the magnetization dip angle
-        A is the magnetization deflection angle
-        I0 is the geomagnetic dip angle
-        A0 is the geomagnetic deflection angle

     """

     dim2 = torch.div(self.dim,2,rounding_mode='floor')
     Dx   = self.h[0]
     Dy   = self.h[1]

+    # I is the magnetization dip angle
     I    = self.dirs[0]
+    # A is the magnetization deflection angle
     A    = self.dirs[1]
+    # I0 is the geomagnetic dip angle
     I0   = self.dirs[2]
+    # A0 is the geomagnetic deflection angle
     A0   = self.dirs[3]

     x   = Dx*torch.arange(-dim2[0]+1,dim2[0]+1, device=self.device)